tapasrastogi2411/tapasrastogi2411/README.md

 Here are some ideas to get you started: -->

-- 🎓 Fourth-year Computer Science Specialist(Co-op) and Statistics Major at the University of Toronto, 2024
+- 🎓 Fourth-year Computer Science Specialist(Co-op) at the University of Toronto, 2024

 <!-- - 🏢 I'm currently working as a Software Engineering Intern at [PointClickCare](https://pointclickcare.com/) and have been a Developer at the Ontario Ministry of Children, Community and Social Services(MCCSS) and a Teaching Assistant for the following courses
      - CSCC37 - Introduction to Numerical Algorithms for Computational Mathematics